-- 1. Hold a valid Texas teaching certificate or the equivalent. - 2.
-Have a minimum of two years teaching in T.E.A. accredited school - 3.
-Complete all coursework in a six-year period. - 4.
-Purchase and pass Certify Teacher Test Prep & Review software. - 5.
-Participate in an approved TExES review. - 6.
-Obtain and provide to the Program Coordinator an AEL and T-TESS Certificate obtained
+- 1. Hold a valid Texas provisional teaching certificate or evidence of equivalent preparation. - 2.
+Have a minimum of two years teaching in a T.E.A. accredited school - 3.
+Complete all coursework in a six (6) year period; earn no less than a 3.0 ("B") in each Ed.
+Leadership course - 4.
+File application and successfully defend the Portfolio in last semester of course work.